Man dead in Murray Street stabbing

 Published Friday, November 1, 2019 7:06AM EDT

-Police say one man is dead after a stabbing in Lowertown Thursday night.
-The victim has been identified as 39-year-old Austin Simon of Ottawa.
+Ottawa Police say one man has been arrested and will appear in court Sunday morning to face charges in relation to the stabbing death of a man on Murray Street Thursday night.

-It happened on Murray Street between Cumberland Street and King Edward Avenue around 10:25 p.m.
-Thursday.
+It happened between Cumberland Street and King Edward Avenue around 10:25 p.m.

 Police say the man was taken to hospital, where he died from his injuries.